kriitters/cyverse-gtb_gwb/README.md

 	  GWB and GTB on Tanvir Ahmed's harbor.cyverse.org/usfs/kasm-stig-cyverse
 	  Installs Peter Vogt's GTB and GWB and sets up kasm-user functionality
 |-- ubuntu-executable-gwb
     GWB installed on Ubuntu 23:10 with an entry.sh file designed to run an executable container on CyVerse.
+Example input data are in the "input" folder; this can be copied to the CyVerse Data Store before running the executable.
     The entry.sh expects the CyVerse front-end "app" to pass specific arguments during execution.
+The "app" is structured to let the user choose an input directory and a GWB module to execute.
 </pre>
 ## Additional Information
 The repository consists mainly of Dockerfiles and entry shells which install and set up GTB and GWB.